tldr-pages/tldr/pages/common/rainbowstream.md

 `t {{message}}`

-- Retweet the tweet with given id (id is beside the time):
+- Retweet the tweet with given ID (ID is beside the time):

 `rt {{tweet_id}}`

-- Favorite the tweet with given id:
+- Favorite the tweet with given ID:

 `fav {{tweet_id}}`